KosmicTask/Fragaria/README.md

 ##Custom colouring

-The `SMLSyntaxColouringDelegate` protocol allows a delegate to influence the syntax colouring for each of a number of tags, where a tag denotes a syntactical grouping such as numbers, attributes, comments or keywords.
+The `SMLSyntaxColouringDelegate` protocol allows a delegate to influence the syntax colouring for each of a number of syntactical groups such as numbers, attributes, comments or keywords.

-The delegate can completely override the colouring for a given tag or provide additional colouring support.
-Document level delegate messages provide an opportunity to provide colouring for custom tag configurations.
+The delegate can completely override the colouring for a given group or provide additional colouring support.
+Document level delegate messages provide an opportunity to provide colouring for custom group configurations.
 For more details see `SMLSyntaxColouringDelegate.h` and  the example code in `FragariaAppDelegate.m`.

 ##Supported languages
 Fragaria supports syntax colouring for a wide range of programming languages and configuration file formats: